Sous Vide Chicken Breast (Citrus Glazed)

 - 160°F (71°C): not quite as juicy but firm and stringy (more traditional)

-What to serve with citrus chicken breast sous vide
+What to serve with this sous vide chicken recipe

 The chicken is also great with quinoa, white rice, curried rice or mashed potatoes to soak up any sauce that drips off the chicken.
 It’s also great with roasted bok choy and broccoli or easy creamed spinach.

-To serve as an appetizer, cut the chicken into bite sized pieces and serve with toothpicks at room temperature.
+To serve as an appetizer, cut the chicken into bite-size pieces and serve with toothpicks at room temperature.

 Shortcut